 Grenfell Campus, Memorial University of Newfoundland

-Teaching Term Position in Sociology
+Teaching Term Position in Computational Mathematics

-A letter of application indicating the position being applied for along with a curriculum vitae including research/creative/professional record, teaching dossier, teaching philosophy, exhibition record, examples of recent work and the names and addresses of three references should be sent in electronic and/or hard copy form to: The Associate Vice-President (Grenfell Campus) Academic, Grenfell Campus, Memorial University of Newfoundland, Corner Brook, NL, A2H 5G4.
-Telephone 709-637-6231; Fax 709-637-6218 or email:email@example.com.
+A letter of application, a curriculum vitae, teaching dossier (including evidence of teaching effectiveness and a sample course outline), and the names of three references should be sent to: The Associate Vice-President (Grenfell Campus) Academic, Grenfell Campus, Memorial University of Newfoundland, Corner Brook, NL, A2H 6P9.
+Telephone 709-639-6526; Fax 709-637-6218 or email email@example.com

 All appointments are subject to budgetary approval.
 Salary will reflect qualifications and experience in accordance with the Collective Agreement governing

-Memorial University is committed to employment equity and encourages applications from qualified women and men, visible minorities,
+Memorial University is actively committed to employment equity and encourages applications from qualified women and men, visible minorities,